googleg/hund-ips-edgeos/README.md

 ### Known issues

-1. There is not much of error management in the script at the moment.
+1. There is only minimal error management in the script at the moment.
-2. The blacklist on the router will potentially grow infinitely.
+2. The blacklist on the router will potentially grow indefinitely.
+Address-groups are limited to ~65000 entries I think.
 You can regularly delete and recreate the list if it becomes too big.
-Address-groups are limited to ~65000 entries I think
-3. The script does an infinite loop and seems to be at times a bit heavy on the resources, to be improved
+3. The script does an infinite loop and can be at times a bit heavy on the resources.
+You can change how frequently the script will run (look for "batch_time").
 4. The router admin password is stored in clear text in the source of the script.
 Make sure to protect it (chmod 700 recommended)
 5. By default new found IPs are added to the blacklist every 30 seconds.
 Be aware that when the address-group on the router gets updated any logged in user will be asked to refresh their screen which may be disruptive in case you are in the middle of something.
-6. There are probably more issues...
+6. Please report any other issue you may find...

 ### Credits
 Thanks to [@Benoriusju](https://github.com/beinoriusju) for the original script that I have customized to work with EdgeOS api calls.